jtothebell/fake-08/source/Readme.md

 Add support for other non-lua pico functions

 Add 30 and 60 fps support
 make flip() work for carts without update

+test celeste? some other real world carts (demos?)? alpha release?

 add switch, and possibly wii u support